Background of Kawasaki Syndrome

-- Acute cervical non purulent lymphadenopathy with diameter of lymph node more than 1.5 cm.
+- Acute cervical non-purulent lymphadenopathy with a diameter of lymph nodes more than 1.5 cm.
 This lymphadenopathy is usually unilateral.

 Differential Diagnosis of Kawasaki Syndrome

-It is important to diagnose Kawasaki diseases in early stages, because any delay in the diagnosis may result in devastating cardiac complications such as coronary artery aneurysms.
+It is important to diagnose Kawasaki diseases in the early stages because any delay in the diagnosis may result in devastating cardiac complications such as coronary artery aneurysms.

 Numerous focal infections may mimic Kawasaki disease, including: